ATECoder/units-amounts/src/items/readme.md

 cc.isr.UnitsAmounts is a .Net library for implementing strongly typed units and amounts.

-More information is to be found in the original contribution at [Arebis Units Amounts].
+More information is to be found in the original contribution at [Working with units and amounts].

 # How to Use